use-ink/ink/examples/reentrancy/README.md

 The mechanism of work is the following:

-- You call the `inc` method in the main contract and increases the `value` by 1
+- The `inc` method in the main contract is called
+- `inc` method increases the `value` by 1
-- It makes a call to `fallback` method in fallback contract, as it has no selector
+- `inc` method makes a call to `fallback` method in fallback contract, as it has no selector
 - `fallback` makes a call back to `inc` method in main contract
 - `inc` increases the `value` by 1 again and returns 2 as a result